rbuchberger/jekyll_picture_tag/docs/users/presets/image_quality.md

 _Default:_ `true`

 Remove EXIF data, which can save a few tens of kilobytes per image.
-This is set globally, not per-format.
+This is set for all formats.

 ## Image Format Options